 How to Get Started with Earthing

 Earthing can be done by simply kicking off your shoes and walking barefoot on the earth.
 When this is not practical, an indoor earthing product can be used.
-Better Earthing Mat or Earthing Seat Pad are especially suitable for use while seated at a desk.
+Better Earthing Mat and Fabric Grounding Pad are especially suitable for use while seated at a desk.

 Ghaly M, Teplitz D. The biologic effects of grounding the human body during sleep as measured by cortisol levels and subjective reporting of sleep, pain, and stress.
 Journal of Alternative and Complementary Medicine.
 2004;10(5):767–776.